nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### [3.1.1 Overview](#table-of-contents)
 Patients related features allow you to store, edit, view, and list patients.

-Using patients, you can store your patients' details and track all medical conditions that your patients are diagnosed with.
+Using these patient related features, you can store your patients' details and track all medical conditions that your patients are diagnosed with.

-Each patient is **uniquely** identified by its `PATIENT_ID` in the form of `PXXX` where `XXX` is a 3-digit integer.
+Each patient is **uniquely** identified by his / her `PATIENT_ID` in the form of `PXXX`, where `XXX` is a 3-digit integer.
 Therefore, two patients with exactly same `NAME`, `PHONE_NUMBER`, `AGE`, `GENDER`, `HEIGHT`, `WEIGHT`, `BLOOD_TYPE`, and `MEDICAL_CONDITIONS` with different `PATIENT_ID` are considered distinct.